google/WebFundamentals/src/content/en/tools/workbox/modules/workbox-precaching.md

     // If some criteria match:
     if (entry.url.startsWith('...')) {
-      // This has to be a synchronous function call, for example: const asset = compilation.getAsset(entry.url);
+      // This has to be a synchronous function call, for example:
+      // compilation will be set when using workbox-webpack-plugin.
+      // When using workbox-build directly, you can read the file's
+      // contents from disk using, e.g., the fs module. const asset = compilation.getAsset(entry.url);
       entry.integrity = ssri.fromData(asset.source.source()).toString();